Human and environmental exploitation in the jewellery industry

-Getting engaged and getting married are often the most romantic moments in our lives.
-However, not enough people are aware that the creation of beautiful rings can be synonymous with human rights abuses and environmental damage.
+Getting engaged and getting married are among the most romantic moments in our lives.
+However, many people are unaware that the creation of beautiful engagement rings and wedding rings can be associated with human rights abuses and environmental damage.

-If your jeweller cannot trace a precious stone back to its source, you cannot be certain that it is conflict-free.
+If your jeweller cannot trace a precious stone back to its source, you cannot be sure that it is conflict-free.
 Kimberley Process Certification is not enough.

-For example, Ingle & Rhode’s diamonds come only from the Ekati and Diavik mines in Canada where they are mined, cut and polished with due care for the environment and human rights.
+Ingle & Rhode's natural diamonds come only from the Ekati and Diavik mines in Canada and are mined, cut and polished with due care for the environment and human rights.
 Many of the larger stones are even engraved.
-They are all traceable and 100% conflict-free.
+Our Canadian diamonds are all traceable and 100% conflict-free.
 We also offer a large selection of lab grown diamonds.

-3. Where has this diamond been cut and polished?
+2. Where was my diamond or gemstone cut and polished?

-Despite being conflict-free, many diamonds and other precious stones are still cut and polished in sweatshop conditions, often by children, for well below the minimum wage.
+Many conflict-free diamonds and gems are still cut and polished in sweatshop conditions, often by children, for well below the minimum wage.

-Make sure your jeweller knows your stone’s source, so that you can be sure it has been cut and polished according to strict guidelines.
+Make sure your jeweller knows your stone's source so that you can be sure it has been cut and polished by adults for fair pay and conditions.

-4. Is the metal either Fairtrade or recycled platinum?
+3. Is the precious metal Fairtrade or recycled?

-Ask your jeweller if they source certified Fairtrade gold.
-Workers in Fairtrade certified gold mines receive a guaranteed Fairtrade Minimum Price for their gold as well as a Premium to spend on improving their businesses or on community projects, such as education, clean water and healthcare.
+Ask your jeweller if they offer either recycled or certified Fairtrade gold.
+Workers in certified Fairtrade gold mines receive a guaranteed Fairtrade minimum price for their gold and a premium to spend on improving their businesses or community projects, such as education, clean water and healthcare.

-If you’re looking for a platinum ring, unfortunately there is no Fairtrade platinum available at the moment.
-However, you should ask your jeweller if they can offer recycled platinum.
-Recycled platinum is indistinguishable from new metal but greatly reduces demand on mines, thereby lessening the impact of unethical mining practices.
+If you're looking for a platinum ring, there is no Fairtrade platinum available, so you should ask your jeweller if they can offer recycled platinum.
+Recycled platinum is indistinguishable from new metal but significantly reduces demand on mines, thereby lessening the impact of unethical mining practices.